qnblackcat/BHTwitter/README.md

 2. Download all the tweaks you want to inject. **BHTwitterPlus.dylib** can be found in the [Releases tab](https://github.com/qnblackcat/BHTwitter-Plus_Sideloaded/releases/).

-3. Run `azule` in any Terminal window and follow the instruction.
+3. Run `azule -h` in any Terminal window and follow the instruction.

-4. Select `1.
-Inject tweaks`, then Drag & drop the **decrypted** Twitter IPA and your prepared tweaks into azule Window.
-Other options are optional.

-5. Done!
-Azule will take care of the rest!

 ## Method 2: theos-jailed (complex way)